nanit/kubernetes-graphite-cluster/README.md

 ## Contents:
 1. A **statsd proxy** deployment and service for metric collection
-2. A **statsd daemon** stateful set for metric aggregation and shipping
+2. A **statsd daemon** deployment and service for metric aggregation and shipping
 2. **Carbon relay** deployment and service to spread metrics across several Graphite data nodes
 3. **Graphite data nodes** as a stateful set with persistent volumes
 4. **Graphite query node** to be used as a query gateway to the data nodes